GuyMicciche/md2notionapi/README.md

 ## Usage:

-Make a POST request to https://salty-sierra-55955.herokuapp.com/ with the markdown string you want to convert
+Make a POST request to md2notionapi.azuremediasites.net or with the markdown string you want to convert

 #### Headers: